spiral/docs/http/routing.md

 ```

 ## Default Route
-Spiral Router provides the ability to specify default/fallback route.
+Spiral Router provides the ability to specify the default/fallback route.
 This route will always be invoked after every
-other route and check for matching to it's pattern.
+other route and check for matching to its pattern.

-E.g: there's no need to define the route for every controller and action if you set up default routing like so:
+E.g., there's no need to define the route for every controller and action if you set up default routing like so:

 ```php
 $router->setRoute(